team-affix/apm/software/client/README.md

-# lpk
+# apm-client
-Logic package manager.
+CLI client for the Agda package manager (APM)